 As the title suggests, Carnegie’s Maid follows the story of Clara Kelly, an Irish immigrant who heads to America to find employment.
 When a girl with the same name as her dies on the boat, Clara assumes the other girl’s identity to take her job in Pittsburgh as a lady’s maid.
 Clara uses her salary to help her struggling family in Ireland.
 However, her new position becomes tricky when a blossoming romance begins between Clara and Andrew Carnegie.
 Due to their difference in status, a successful marriage between them is unlikely.
 When Carnegie’s mother gets wind of Clara’s fake identity, she threatens to tell Andrew.
 Knowing a happy future together is futile, Clara leaves to pursue a life elsewhere, using her salary to pay for her family’s tickets to America.
 The story is a great peek into the rise of the Carnegie steel empire, how Carnegie’s success affected poor immigrants, and his sudden rise as a philanthropist.
 Continue reading “Book Review: Carnegie’s Maid”

 On A Cold Dark Sea by Elizabeth Blackwell is about three women who were aboard the Titanic.
 No Jack and Rose here, so no need to debate if they could have both fit on their makeshift raft, but there is still a touch of tragic romance.
-Honestly that movie scared me away from boats for a while as a kid and to this day I refuse to watch the movie again because watching the Titanic sink makes me sob my eyes out and gives me nightmares about being on a sinking ship.
-But back to the book, I give it four stars.
-While there are romantic elements on it, the story focuses more on the human element and how the tragedy impacted the lives of survivors and not the excitement of the sinking.
+I give this Titanic tale four stars.
+While there are romantic elements to it, the story focuses more on the human element and how the tragedy impacted the lives of survivors and not the excitement of the sinking.